askeksa/Rose/README.txt

 - wait <expression>
   Wait a number of frames.
 The expression cannot contain variables.
+- fade <expression>
+  Fade over a number of frames.
+The expression cannot contain variables.
 - <tint>:<color>
   Set the given tint (integer) to the given color (three-digit hex value).
+- <identifier>
+  Insert the events from the look with the given name.

 The first tint in each layer except the first is transparent, showing the layers behind it.
 Thus, the colors for these tints are ignored.